 - The Rise of YouTube as a Sunday School media resource

-The following instructions and screenshot are from an iPhone 6.
+The following instructions and screenshots are from an iPhone 6.
 Newer phones and Androids will work approximately the same way.

 1. Go into your cellphone settings and select "Personal Hotspot."

-In turn, you can then plug your laptop or tablet into an LCD projector, or use an HDMI cable to connect the computer to your TV, to show the online content on the big screen.
+In turn, you can then plug your cellphone, laptop, or tablet into an LCD projector, or use an HDMI cable to connect the computer to your TV, to show the online content on the big screen.